 After something like eight trips to Seattle in eight years, you could say that it’s become one of my all-time favorite cities.
 I’ve fallen in love with the natural beauty of the area, the cool hipster vibe, and the amazing food (sooooo much amazing food).
 And, over the years I’ve found plenty to add to my Seattle bucket list.

-There is soooo much to do in Seattle, from foodie adventures, urban hikes, cultural experiences, outdoor activities, taking photos at the most photogenic spots in the city, and much, much more!
+There is soooo much to do in Seattle, from foodie adventures, urban hikes, cultural experiences, outdoor activities, taking photos at the most photogenic spots in the city, finding the best city views, and much, much more!
 I thought I had already done a lot in the Emerald City, but I still ended up finding so much more to add to my Seattle bucket list!

 Luckily for me, Seattle is just a quick flight away (2 hours from San Francisco, where I used to live; and 3 hours from Orange County, my new home), and I see plenty of weekend trips to Seattle in my future!